Primitive Type str

 assert_eq!(None, iter.next());

-All kinds of ASCII whitespace are considered:
+Various kinds of ASCII whitespace are considered

 let mut iter = " Mary had\ta little \n\t lamb".split_ascii_whitespace();